 Create designated homes for frequently used items.
 Consistent placement reduces daily decision-making and provides immediate anxiety relief when you need something quickly.

+How does a clean room affect mental health through sleep?
+Cleaner rooms sleep cleaner brains.
 The National Sleep Foundation surveyed 1,500 adults and found that 75% reported better sleep in clean-sheet bedrooms, with 19% improvement in overall sleep quality.
 Clean bedrooms reduce airborne allergens like dust mites, pet dander, and mould spores that trigger nighttime congestion and breathing difficulties.
 Regular vacuuming, dusting, and washing bedding removes these irritants, allowing deeper, more restorative sleep cycles.
 Poor sleep quality directly impacts mental health, increasing depression and anxiety risk by 40% according to research published in JAMA Psychiatry.

 Visual clutter in bedrooms interferes with the brain's ability to transition into sleep mode.
 Your bedroom should signal rest, but piles of clothes, scattered items, and disorganized surfaces maintain cognitive activation.
 Sleep researchers at St. Lawrence University found that people with cluttered bedrooms took 30% longer to fall asleep and experienced more nighttime awakenings.
 The brain continues processing visual information even when you are trying to relax, preventing the mental quieting necessary for sleep onset.
 Clean, minimal bedrooms facilitate faster sleep transitions and fewer disruptions.